 Seek immediate medical attention if you experience flu-like symptoms that rapidly worsen, including fever, headache, stiff neck, nausea, vomiting, sensitivity to light, and altered mental status (confusion).

-Students experiencing these symptoms should immediately contact the University Health Center (541-346-2770).
+Students experiencing these symptoms should immediately contact University Health Services (541-346-2770).
 If symptoms are sudden and severe or occur after hours, immediately go to an urgent care or hospital emergency room.

 More information about the disease is available from the Centers for Disease Control and Prevention.